 First night is spent overnight in the marina.

-Get that sailing playlist jamming and head southeast towards Isla Pineros – you may want to wait until you make the turn south before raising the sails depending on the wind direction.
+Get that sailing playlist jamming and head east towards Culebra – it is probably easiest to motor under the prevailing conditions: dead into the wind.
 Get those fishing lines in the water – there is not a moment to lose!

 If you want to step up your fishing game, check out our sailboat fishing guide.